rozek/node-red-authorization-examples/README.md

 The login request should either contain

 * a body of type "application/json" with the JSON serialization of an object containing the properties `UserId` and `Password`, at least, or
-* a body of type "multipart/form-data" or "application/x-www-form-urlencoded" with the form variables `UserId` and `Password`, at least
+* a body of type "application/x-www-form-urlencoded" with the form variables `UserId` and `Password`, at least

 Additional object properties or form variables will be ignored by the authentication itself, but passed on to any following nodes.